edwinbennypauly/edwinbennypauly/README.md

 👀 I'm interested in programming in general.

-🌱 Currently, I'm on a learning journey with C programming.
+🌱 Currently, I'm on a learning journey with python programming.

 📫 How to reach me:
    - Instagram: [@edwinbennypauly](https://www.instagram.com/edwinbennypauly/)